IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 File ``oT_Result_GenerationRampDwSurplus.csv``

-The downward ramp surplus is the additional downward ramp available of a generator until its maximum downward ramp.
+The downward ramp surplus is the additional downward ramp capacity available from a generator until it reaches its maximum downward ramp capacity.

 ============  ==========  ==========  ==============  ===============================
 Identifier                            Header          Description